TiagoVentura/venturatiago.com/content/publication/streaming_chat/index.md

 +++
-title = "The Effect of Streaming Chat on Perceptions of Debates." date = 2020-05-14T15:35:10-04:00 draft = false
+title = "The Effect of Streaming Chat on Perceptions of Debates" date = 2020-05-14T15:35:10-04:00 draft = false